Saamoz/eleventy-blog/src/index.md

 ---
 layout: home
-title: 'Eleventy Duo'
+title: "Home"
 ---

-# Hello World
+# Welcome to Saad's Scribbles

-Eleventy Duo is a minimal and beautiful Eleventy theme for personal blogs.
-Checkout the [project's github repo](https://github.com/yinkakun/eleventy-duo) for more info.
+Hello reader!
+I'm glad you've found your way to my blog.
+It's a little corner of the internet where I store my thoughts